ddddddeon/obsidian-clip/README.md

 ## Installation

-Clone the repo and add the path to your init script, and optionally set your vault directory and add a keybinding:
+Clone the repo, add the path to your init script, and optionally set your vault directory and add a keybinding:
 ```elisp
 (add-to-list 'load-path "~/path/to/obsidian-clip")
 (require 'obsidian-clip)